-A classic Tarte Tatin pan is 9½ inch diameter copper, lined with tin or stainless steel, with handles on the sides to make unmolding easy.
+Tarte Tatin Pan: A classic Tarte Tatin pan is 9½ inch diameter copper, lined with tin or stainless steel, with handles on the sides to make un-molding easy.
 Tarte Tatin is a caramelized upside-down apple tart, a classic French dessert.
 The pastry is placed over the caramelized apples before baking, and then after baking, the tart is turned out of the pan so the pastry is on the bottom.
 Shop here for tarte tatin pans.

 Specialty Pans, Molds, and Dishes

-Baba molds are tall straight-sided, cylindrical shaped molds about 1½ to 3 inches in diameter, and 1½ to 4 inches in height.
+Baba Molds: Baba molds are tall straight-sided, cylindrical shaped molds about 1½ to 3 inches in diameter, and 1½ to 4 inches in height.
 They are specifically designed for the classic yeast-raised sweet cakes called Babas.
 These same molds can be used for individual parfaits, mousses, and ice cream desserts.
-Shop here for baba molds.
+Shop here for Baba molds.

-Ceramic dishes come is round, oval, and rectangular shapes, and a variety of colors.
-They are perfect for baking crustless fruit desserts such as fruit crisps, cobblers, crumbles, and bread puddings, allowing your dessert to go from the oven to your table.
+Ceramic Baking Dishes: Ceramic dishes come is round, oval, and rectangular shapes, and a variety of colors.
+They are perfect for baking crust-less fruit desserts such as fruit crisps, cobblers, crumbles, and bread puddings, allowing your dessert to go from the oven to your table.
 Shop here for ceramic baking dishes.

-A classic French Charlotte mold is a round, tinned steel mold shaped like a straight-sided bucket, and a handle on each side.
-A charlotte is lined with ladyfingers, madeleines, cake, or occasionally bread, and then filled with mousse, custard, cream, or fruit.
-Shop here for charlotte molds.
+Charlotte Molds: A classic French Charlotte mold is a round, tinned steel mold shaped like a straight-sided bucket, and a handle on each side.
+A Charlotte is lined with ladyfingers, Madeleines, cake, or occasionally bread, and then filled with mousse, custard, cream, or fruit.
+Shop here for Charlotte molds.

 A good set of mixing bowls will be your constant companion while baking, used for mixing, whipping creams or egg whites, preparing ingredients, raising breads, or just storing food in the refrigerator.
 Shop here for mixing bowls.

-My favorite bowls are a set of clear glass nesting bowls, providing several sizes to choose from depending on the task at hand, and with several bowls you don’t have to wash and reuse the same bowl as often.
+Glass Bowls: A set of clear glass nesting bowls are a popular choice, providing several sizes to choose from depending on the task at hand, and with several bowls you don’t have to wash and reuse the same bowl as often.
 Glass bowls are also microwave safe and can be used on top of a double boiler.
 Have at least one small, one medium, and one large mixing bowl, and having two of each is even better.
 Having one extra-small and one extra-large bowls are also useful to have.

-Plastic bowls and aluminum bowls are the least desirable.
+Plastic Bowls and Aluminum Bowls: These are the least desirable.
 Plastic will absorb odors and fat which can transfer into your ingredients.
 Aluminum bowls will react to acidic foods to impart a metal taste.